Frequently Asked Questions

 ARE THERE ANY EXCEPTIONS TO THE LAW?

 Someone who builds or repairs residential structures that he owns and occupies does not have to register.
 However, any owner who builds a house with the intent of selling it when it is completed or doesn’t own it for at least one year must be registered.
 Employees of a contractor or of a remodeler and subcontractor do not have to register.
-Manufacturers of mobile homes also do not have to register.

 IS THERE A COST TO FILE A CLAIM?